TUMFTM/global_racetrajectory_optimization/Readme.md

 multiplication as follows: norm_vector * w_tr_right, -norm_vector * w_tr_left.

 # Trajectory definition
+The global racetrajectory optimization currently supports two output formats:

+* *Race Trajectory* - (default) holds detailed information about the race trajectory.
+* *LTPL Trajectory* - holds source information about the race trajectory as well as information about the track bounds and tue reference line (the actual race trajectory has to be calculated based on the stored information).

+In order to en-/disable the export of any of these files, add the respective entry to the 'file_paths'-dict in the 'main_globtraj.py'-script (search for '# assemble export paths').
+By the fault, the file path for the 'LTPL Trajectory' is commented out.

+Details about the individual formats are given in the following.

+### Race Trajectory
 The output csv contains the global race trajectory.
 The array is of size [no_points x 7] where no_points depends on stepsize and track length.
 The seven columns are structured as follows: